vnmakarov/yaep/README.md

 # YAEP features:
   * It is sufficiently fast and does not require much memory.
-    This is the **fastest** implementation of Earley parser which I know (if you know a faster one, please let me know).
+    This is the **fastest** implementation of Earley parser which I know (if you know a faster one, please send me a message).
 It can parse **300K lines of C program per second** on modern computers and allocates about **5MB memory for 10K line C program**.
   * It makes simple syntax directed translation.
 So an